 It’s easy to make mug cake with almond flour.
 The trick to make a moist, fluffy almond flour mug cake is to use ultra-fine blanched almond flour.
-In fact, if you use ground almond or almond meal, the result will be gritty, dry and even darker in color.
-Ground almonds or almond meal are made of whole almonds, skin-on and their ground is coarse and dark.
+In fact, if you use ground almond or almond meal, the result will be gritty, dry, and even darker in color.
+Ground almonds or almond meals are made of whole almonds, skin-on and their ground is coarse and dark.

 Mug cake baking time

 This is another tricky part!
 First, check your microwave power and use my recommendation below on baking time based on your microwave power.
-Note that most microwave ovens operate between at 600W, 800W and 1000W.
+Note that most microwave ovens operate between at 600W, 800W, and 1000W.

 Below are the baking time recommended for an almond flour mug cake recipe based on these 3 microwave power levels.

-600 W – this is a low power so you need to increase the baking time by another 20 seconds.
-The best texture will be achieved after about 100-110 seconds
+- 600W – this is low power, so you need to increase the baking time by another 20 seconds.
+The best texture will be achieved after about 100-110 seconds.

-800W – that is what I am using in all my keto mug cake recipes and I microwave for 80-90 seconds
+- 800W – that is what I am using in all my keto mug cake recipes, and I microwave for 80-90 seconds.

-1000 W – that is the max power of most microwave ovens which means less cooking time is required.
-Usually, 70-80 seconds will be perfect
+- 1000W – that is the max power of most microwave ovens which means less cooking time is required.
+Usually, 70-80 seconds will be perfect.

-Next, I recommend to always microwave the mug cake based on the lowest time provided.
-For example at 800W, start with 80 seconds, check the cake and add those extra 10 seconds if the center is not set.
-Also note that the mug cake keeps baking while cooling in the mug for 1 minute.
-That is why you shouldn’t over bake mug cakes or they tend to be overly dry.
+Next, I recommend always microwaving the mug cake based on the lowest time provided.
+For example, at 800W, start with 80 seconds, check the cake, and add those extra 10 seconds if the center is not set.
+Also, note that the mug cake keeps baking while cooling in the mug for 1 minute.
+That is why you shouldn’t overbake mug cakes, or they tend to be overly dry.

 Keto vanilla mug cake ingredients

-Now that you have all the information you need to choose the best almond flour for this almond flour mug cake, let’s have a look at the rest of the ingredients you need.
+Now that you have all the information you need to choose the best almond flour for this almond flour mug cake let’s have a look at the rest of the ingredients you need.
 A keto vanilla mug cake needs 7 wholesome ingredients:

-Almond flour – read my note above for details on how to choose the best keto almond flour
+- Almond flour – read my note above for details on how to choose the best keto almond flour.

 - Vanilla extract or vanilla essence.
 If you can’t find some without sugar added, swap for vanilla stevia drops.
-Therefore, you will have to decrease erythritol to 1 tablespoon or the mug cake would be too sweet.
+Therefore, you will have to decrease erythritol to 1 tablespoon, or the mug cake would be too sweet.